-The Company has been named as a potentially responsible party (PRP) in the case USEPA v.
-Jerome Lightman (92 CV 4710 D. N. J.) which involves the Ewan and D'Imperio Superfund Sites located in New Jersey.
-Trial on the issue of the Company's liability at these sites was completed in March 2000.
-The Company is awaiting a decision from the court.
-If the Company is found liable at either site, a second trial as to the Company's allocated share of clean-up costs at these sites will likely be held in 2003.
-The Company believes it has adequate defenses to the issue of liability.
-In the event of an unfavorable outcome related to the issue of liability, the Company believes it has adequate reserves.
+As reported previously, the company has been named as a potentially responsible party (PRP) in the case USEPA v.
+Jerome Lightman (92 CV 4710 D. N. J.), which involves the Ewan and D'Imperio Superfund Sites located in New Jersey.
+Trial on the issue of the company's liability at these sites was completed in March 2000.
+The company is awaiting a decision from the court.
+If the company is found liable at either site, a second trial as to the company's allocated share of clean-up costs at these sites will likely be held in 2002 or 2003.
+The company believes it has adequate defenses to the issue of liability.
+In the event of an unfavorable outcome related to the issue of liability, the company believes it has adequate from the court related to Ewan and D'Imperio sites could differ from the current estimates.